 CVI is a large ‘umbrella’ term for a variety of brain based visual impairments.
 Our aim is to enable people with the condition to be identified as quickly as possible and to learn more about how to manage the complex range of conditions that make up the cerebral visual impairments.

-Our ultimate goals are that by continuing and developing what we do, the ‘umbrella’ will offer shelter and support to all who have one or more cerebral visual impairments, be they child or adult.
+Our ultimate goals are that by continuing and developing what we do, the ‘umbrella’ will offer shelter and support to all who have one or more cerebral visual impairments, be they child or adult and that affected people will be identified as soon as possible via consistent assessment and diagnosis pathways.

 All our work is entirely carried out by volunteers at ‘grass roots’ level.